Welcome. Consider this a cheat sheet for working with me — an outline of my style and philosophy.

 Introduction

 I’m bad at staying in my lane, but I’m good at finding the right lane to be in.
-The hardest, most glaring problems attract my attention; I find joy in problem solving.
-I’ve revamped performance review processes, mentored early-career SEs and PMs, built disciplines and teams, fixed critical security flaws, added delight to user experiences, and managed projects, roadmaps and budgets.
-I’m a generalist, and a wolf.
+The hardest, most glaring problems attract my attention; I find joy in problem-solving.
+I’ve owned full product and engineering organizations, led enterprise sales conversations with institutional clients, built disciplines and teams, and managed roadmaps and budgets.
+I’m a generalist, and a wolf — but wolves run in packs.

 Values